 Sadly, little consideration is given to these aspects in the “organic” charter.
 You can kill your soils with copper (a heavy metal), spray excessively for no reason (not a “responsible” approach), use huge amounts of diesel fuel, compact your soils, not care for your ecosystem, machine-harvest, etc. and abide by the charter (1).
 Organic certification is certainly better than over-using ecologically toxic products, but it’s not really a cure-all.

 What we are concerned about first and foremost is to have living soils.
-We allow the vineyards to grass over naturally after the harvest until springtime (we plough during the warm weather only, and then as little as possible); this encourages soil life, limits gullying and cuts down fuel consumption.
-Chemical fertilisers are banned: we add only organic matter, using natural products of plant origin (organic label !).
+We allow the vineyards to grass over naturally, this encourages soil life, limits gullying and cuts down fuel consumption.
+Chemical fertilisers are banned: we add only organic matter, using natural products of plant origin.
 We do a great deal of thinning work in the vines (using a lot of labour for meticulous shoot removal, trellising, leaf-thinning, etc.) to limit production, encourage the grapes to ripen, improve their expression of terroir and ensure that they are in good health.
 This preventive work means that we can keep spraying to a minimum as it allows for good air circulation around the vines and bunches.
-In a normal year we only spray twice (to fight against oidium, no anti-mildew spraying).
 We believe that very few wine estates go this far in their approach as it is very expensive in terms of labour costs.
 We hope that, one day, a label will be created that objectively and scientifically incorporates all the variables linked to environmental protection.
 This point was raised during the French government’s Grenelle de l’environnement (environmental consultation exercise).
 We are waiting, in the hope that an ecologically coherent label will emerge.

 Please do not hesitate to contact us for any further information you may require.
 You are also very welcome to come and see what we do in our vineyards: words are one thing, action is another.